Hardware information for Intel Edison-based setups¶

 - Explorer Board

-- Nuts and Bolts to hold the Edison on to the Explorer Board
+- Nuts and Bolts to attach the Edison to the Explorer Board

 - At least one Lithium battery

-- Option A (RECOMMENDED - this will save you several hours): Buy an Edison that is already flashed with Jublinux - see here.
+- Option A (RECOMMENDED - this will save you several hours): Buy an Edison that is already flashed with jublinux - see here.
 You can order it from the same manufacturer that makes the Explorer Boards (see below).
-You’ll be able to skip the flashing steps and start by logging in as root to set up your wifi & otherwise set up OpenAPS from there.
+Once you get your pre-flashed Edison, you can [install and setup OpenAPS[(http://openaps.readthedocs.io/en/latest/docs/Build%20Your%20Rig/OpenAPS-install.html) and get looping much more quickly.

 The different model numbers or variants of the Intel Edison Compute Module do not appear to be documented on Intel’s website or at many of the online retailers.
 However, the different variants can be seen in the product listings at Mouser and Arrow.